jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 Unfortunately, because DynamoDB ultimately has to serialize its data into strings, maps, lists, or numeric primitives, Dynamo can easily be confused by object-oriented programming models.
 In particular, lists of custom types (particular inheritance hierarchies) introduce a number of roadblocks to DynamoDB's naive JSON-processing which can be easily overcome with the right patterns.

-# A nonsense use case: the `Foo` manager.
+# A Nonsense Use case: the `Foo` Manager.

-To keep things general, and to find the delicate balance between honoring [NDAs](https://en.wikipedia.org/wiki/Non-disclosure_agreement) and that coming up with a better alternative to
-"a Dog is an Aminal, but so is a Cat!"
+To keep things general, coming up with a better alternative to "a Dog is an Aminal, but so is a Cat!"
 OOP example, I will not be giving a "real-world" use case.
-We will deal with [Metasyntactic variables](https://en.wikipedia.org/wiki/Metasyntactic_variable) like `Foo`, `Bar` and, `Qux`.
+We will deal with [Metasyntactic variables](https://en.wikipedia.org/wiki/Metasyntactic_variable) like `Foo`, `Bar`, and `Qux`.

 ## Phase 1: An Object with Primitive Attributes.